FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     </div>
 </div>

-To ensure the long-term reproducibility of this tutorial, we provide you with a link to the beta / staging version, but capped at September 14th, 2023.
+To ensure the long-term reproducibility of this tutorial, we provide you with a link to the beta version, but capped at September 14th, 2023.
 Please visit this [NOMAD page](https://nomad-lab.eu/prod/v1/staging/gui/search/entries?upload_create_time[gte]=1419895487748&upload_create_time[lte]=1694679900000) and take a look at its layout.

 As denoted at the top left, the page we have in front of us is called _Entries_.